 I’m looking for a rabbit

-- All our rabbits have been checked out by a vet;
+- All our rabbits are checked by our vet.

-- All our rabbits have been vaccinated, microchipped and sterilised/neutered
+- All our rabbits are vaccinated, chipped and sterilised/neutered.

-- Even after adopting one of our rabbits you are welcome to visit us for bespoke care and support.*
+- Even after the adoption, you are welcome to visit us for guidance and support*

 How does adoption work?

-For the actual adoption of a rabbit, we always first go through a number of steps together to see if you and the rabbit of your choice are a good match.
+Before the adoption of a rabbit, we must follow a number of steps to see if you and your rabbit are a good match.

-Bear in mind that if you don’t already have a rabbit at home, you’ll be expected to take two rabbits home with you.
-Because they are very social animals, we never place a rabbit on its own.
+Please keep in mind that if you do not currently have any rabbits, you will go home with two.
+Because rabbits are social animals, we never place a rabbit on its own.